 Ohio, Oklahoma, South Carolina, Tennessee and West Virginia.
 In 2011, a

 dozen states reached that threshold.
 This is the US South that votes

-years ago and who also felt only
+years ago.
+You know, the MEN who also felt only

 white male landowners (the wealth) should vote.

 One hundred quantitative economist were asked to go into room 1 if